![]() | |||||||||

 Where:

-e) For substances that are considered to have a threshold mechanism of toxicity, the acceptable level is:
+e) For a substance with a threshold mechanism of toxicity, the substance's acceptable level in subsection (d) is:

-f) For substances that are carcinogens, the acceptable level is:
+f) For a carcinogenic substance, the substance's acceptable level in subsection (d) is:

-2) For those substances for which standards have not been established under Section 620.410, the one-in-one-million cancer risk concentration, unless the concentration for such substance is less than the lowest appropriate PQL specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods," EPA Publication No. SW-846, incorporated by reference at Section 620.125, for the substance, in which case the lowest appropriate PQL shall be the acceptable level.
+2) If a substance has no standard specified in Section 620.410, the substance's one-in-one-million cancer risk concentration, unless that concentration is less than the substance's lowest appropriate LLOQ specified in "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods", EPA Publication No. SW-846, incorporated by reference in Section 620.125, or the substance's lowest appropriate LCMRL specified in the drinking water methods incorporated by reference in Section 620.125.
+If the one-in-one-million cancer risk concentration is less than the lowest appropriate LLOQ or LCMRL, the acceptable level is the lowest appropriate LLOQ or LCMRL.

-g) Since the assumption of dose addition is most properly applied to substances that induce the same effect by similar modes of action, a separate HI must be generated for each toxicity endpoint of concern.
+g) Because the assumption of dose addition is most properly applied to substances that induce the same effect by similar modes of action, a separate Hazard Index must be generated for each toxicity endpoint of concern.

 h) In addition to meeting the individual substance objectives, a Hazard Index must be less than or equal to 1 for a mixture of similar-acting substances.